-- 2.14 The Central Lancashire authorities are also preparing a number of new Supplementary Planning Documents (SPDs) according to local priority issues.
-These SPDs are under preparation on behalf of the Central Lancashire authorities of South Ribble, Chorley and Preston.
-Whilst the documents will not include any extra policies, they will contain further guidance expanding on policies in the Core Strategy and/or Site Allocations documents.
+- 2.17 The Central Lancashire authorities have prepared a number of new Supplementary Planning Documents (SPDs) according to local priority issues.
+Whilst these documents do not include any extra policies, they do contain further guidance expanding on policies in the Core Strategy and/or Site Allocations documents.

-- 2.15 The following SPDs are proposed for the Central Lancashire authorities:
+- 2.18 The following SPDs have been adopted by the Central Lancashire authorities:

 - Affordable Housing

-- Design
+- Design Guide

-- Open Space, Sport and Recreation
+- Open Space and Playing Pitch

 - Controlling re-use of Employment Premises

 - Rural Development

-- Access to Healthy Food
+- Access to Healthy Food (currently under review)